IQGeo/utils-vscode/README.md

     - Text search
     - Workspace layouts

+5. Command to create JSDoc comment for a function or class.<br>
+Press CMD+D when the cursor is on the definition line to create a JSDoc comment populated with the parameters.

 <br>
 The extension scans for definitions in the paths specified by the setting iqgeo-utils-vscode.searchPaths (see below).<br>
 Files are automatically rescanned when saved.